UCF: Uncovering Common Features for Generalizable Deepfake Detection: Methods

 where $\bm{H}_{s}$ is the head for specific forgery feature and $\bm{y}_{i}^{\prime} \in \left\{\text{real}, GAN_1, GAN_2, \cdots \right\}$ donates the label for identifying which instance belong to the image.
 Note that $\bm{H}_{c}$ and $\bm{H}_{s}$ share the same architecture but not share the parameters.

 The multi-task classification loss enables the model to learn both method-specific textures and common features in different forgeries, enhancing the generalization ability of the model.

-\paragraph{Contrastive Regularization Loss.} The objective of the contrastive regularization loss is to minimize the distance between an anchor image and its positive counterpart (a similar image) while maximizing the distance between the anchor image and its negative counterpart (a dissimilar image).
-The loss is formulated as a function of the anchor, positive, and negative images, denoted by $\bm{x}_A$, $\bm{x}_P$, and $\bm{x}_N$ respectively.
-The contrastive loss is computed as:
+\paragraph{Contrastive Regularization Loss.} The objective of contrastive regularization loss is to optimize the similarity and dissimilarity measurements between images.
+The contrastive regulation loss is formulated mathematically as:

+where $\alpha$ serves as a margin hyper-parameter.
+This method minimizes the Euclidean distance between an anchor image ($\bm{x}_A$) and its similar counterpart ($\bm{x}_P$), while simultaneously maximizing the gap between the anchor image and its dissimilar counterpart ($\bm{x}_N$).
+For instance, if $\bm{x}_A$ denotes common features of a genuine image, $\bm{x}_P$ would represent common attributes of another real image, while $\bm{x}_N$ signifies the attributes of a manipulated image.

-where $\alpha$ is a margin hyper-parameter.
-We compute the contrastive loss for both common and specific features by comparing real and fake images.
-Specifically, for the common features, we compute the loss between real and fake images to encourage the model to learn a generalizable representation that can be applied across different types of forgeries.
-For the specific features, we compute the loss between images of the same forgery to encourage the model to learn method-specific textures for each type of forgery.
+For the common features, we compute the loss between real and fake images to encourage the model to learn a generalizable representation that across different forgeries.
+For the specific features, we compute the loss between images of the same forgery to encourage the model to learn method-specific textures for each forgery.

 \paragraph{Reconstruction Loss.} In general, there are two types of reconstruction in our framework: self-reconstruction and cross-reconstruction.
 For the self-reconstruction, the decoder $\bm{D}$ is applied to the content and fingerprint encoded from the same image to reconstruct the corresponding image, and the formula is written as: